ubc-library-rc/intro-docker/content/disambiguation.md

 ## Docker Hub

-[Docker Hub](https://www.docker.com/products/docker-hub) is a repository platform for exploring and sharing container images, kind of like [Github](https://www.github.com) for Docker.
+[Docker Hub](https://www.docker.com/products/docker-hub) is the most prominent of available registries for exploring and sharing container images, kind of like [Github](https://www.github.com) for Docker.

 ## Docker Swarm